zrghassabi/deploy_ML_Model2/README.md

 Step 3: Build the best machine learning model and Save it.

- model.py in this file, I created a machine learning model and saved it as a JSON file best_model.json. best_xgboost_model.save_model("best_model.json")
+          model.py in this file, I created a machine learning model and saved it as a JSON file best_model.json.

+          best_xgboost_model.save_model("best_model.json")

 Step 4: Test the loaded model.

+          prediction.py in this file, I test the loaded model and saved label-encoder classes as a classes.npy file using.

+          np.save('classes.npy', label_encoder.classes_)

 Step 5: Create main.py file

          Step 5.2: Load saved label encoder classes

          Step 5.3: Load saved the best model

          Step 5.4: Show dataframe on the web

          Step 5.5: Select Fish Species

          Step 5.6: Select each value of features using a slider window

          Step 5.7: Make prediction button

 Step 6: Upload local project to Github